piemonte/PBJActivityIndicator/README.md

 #import "PBJActivityIndicator.h"
 ```

+Prepare a block that can activate or deactive the status bar activity indicator for a service type.

 ```objective-c
     PBJActivityIndicatorBlock activityIndicatorBlock = ^(BOOL activity) {
         // it is also possible to add logging particular to the activity here [[PBJActivityIndicator sharedActivityIndicator] setActivity:activity forType:PBJActivityServiceTypeFollowers];
     };
 ```

+Within a request or network object, call the block to activate the appropriate state.

 ```objective-c
     // before making a request for the service 'Followers', enable activity indicator